 ernando has worked with Globe Aware volunteers in Cuzco for several years.
-He is the person in planning all excursions and is well versed in all our projects.
+He is instrumental in planning all our leisure activities and is well versed in all our projects.
 Moreover, he is a wonderful, kind person with a can-do attitude and we are lucky to have him on this group.